15 Fascinating Facts About The Faroe Islands

-Our Nordic cousins on the Faroe Islands have a unique culture.
-Learn more about the Faroe Islands with these fascinating facts.
+Our friends on the Faroe Islands share much with their Nordic cousins but have developed a unique culture.
+Learn more about the Faroe Islands with these fun facts.

 1. There are 18 main islands